2 tablespoons coarse sugar or granulated white sugar

-2. Prepare shortcakes: Whisk together flour, 2 Tablespoons sugar, and baking powder in a medium mixing bowl.
-Cut in butter with a pastry blender until the mixture resembles coarse crumbs.
+Prepare the shortcakes: Whisk together the flour, 2 tablespoons sugar, and baking powder in a medium mixing bowl.
+Cut in the butter with a pastry blender until the mixture resembles coarse crumbs.
 Make a well in the center of the dry mixture; set aside.

-3. Stir together the egg; half-and-half, and lemon peel in a small mixing bowl.
-Add egg mixture all at once to the dry mixture; stir just until moistened.
+Stir together the egg; half-and-half, and lemon peel in a small mixing bowl.
+Add the egg mixture all at once to the dry mixture; stir just until moistened.

-4. Turn the dough out onto a lightly floured surface.
-Gently knead for 10-12 strokes or until dough is nearly smooth.
-Pat dough into a 6-inch square.
+Turn the dough out onto a lightly floured surface.
+Gently knead 10 to 12 times or until the dough is nearly smooth.
+Pat the dough into a 6-inch square.
 Cut the square into nine 2-inch squares with a floured knife; cut each square diagonally in half.

-5. Place triangles on an ungreased baking sheet.
-Brush the tops with beaten egg white; lightly sprinkle with coarse sugar or granulated sugar.
+Place the triangles on an ungreased baking sheet.
+Brush the tops with a beaten egg white; lightly sprinkle with coarse sugar or granulated sugar.

-7. Prepare sauce: Toss together strawberries, raspberries, the 1/3 cup sugar, Grand Marnier and the 4 teaspoons snipped mint in large mixing bowl.
+Prepare the sauce: Toss together the strawberries, raspberries, the 1/3 cup sugar, Grand Marnier and the 4 teaspoons snipped mint in large mixing bowl.
 Cover and chill for up to 1 hour.

-8. For each serving, spoon berry mixture onto a dessert plate.
+For each serving, spoon the berry mixture onto a dessert plate.
 Place three shortcake triangles on berry mixture.
 Top with whipped cream and garnish with additional mint, if desired.